Metroxylon sagu: Uses

 The upper portion of the trunk's core can be roasted for food; the young nuts, fresh shoots and palm cabbage are also edible.

-Recent research indicates that the sago palm was an important food source for the ancient people of coastal China, in the period prior to the cultivation of rice.
+Research published in 2013 indicates that the sago palm was an important food source for the ancient people of coastal China, in the period prior to the cultivation of rice.

 Culture

-Sago was noted by the Chinese historian Zhao Rukuo (1170–1231) during the Song Dynasty.
-In his Zhu Fan Zhi (1225), a collection of descriptions of foreign countries, he writes that the kingdom of Boni "...produces no wheat, but hemp and rice, and they use sha-hu (sago) for grain".
+Sago was noted by the Chinese historian Zhao Rukuo (1170–1231) during the Song dynasty.
+In his Zhu Fan Zhi (1225), a collection of descriptions of foreign countries, he writes that the "kingdom of Boni (i.e. Brunei) ... produces no wheat, but hemp and rice, and they use sha-hu (sago) for grain".